 Schiffman, currently Vice Provost of Undergraduate Studies at Yeshiva University, is a former NYU faculty member who, until shortly after the Raphael Golb trial, served as chairman of the Jewish Studies department at that institution.
 Schiffman was originally accused of plagiarism by Israeli journalist Dr. Avi Katzman in 1993 (see Haaretz, Musaf, p.
 50, Jan.
 29, 1993).
 Certain letters written by an attorney representing Schiffman have become a topic of conversation on the blogs of Eugene Volokh and Scott Greenfield, where the suggestion is made that these letters concerning Schiffman are an example of the Barbara Streisand Effect.

-Further, the prosecutors seek to convince the judges that anonymous email complaints about an academic controversy may be criminalized as “aggravated harassment” on the ground that they are “annoying” to the individuals whose conduct is criticized in them.
+Further, the prosecutors sought (as it turns out, unavailingly) to convince the judges that anonymous email complaints about an academic controversy may be criminalized as “aggravated harassment” on the ground that they are “annoying” to the individuals whose conduct is criticized in them.

-On the other hand, the National Criminal Defense Lawyers Association amicus brief, authored by Marc Fernich, bluntly opposes the prosecutors’ approach, and asserts that “not a single case” exists in which New York’s criminal impersonation statute has been interpreted as extending “to the kind of abstract and amorphous benefits and injuries alleged here.”
+On the other hand, the National Criminal Defense Lawyers Association amicus brief, authored by Marc Fernich, bluntly opposed the prosecutors’ approach, and asserted that “not a single case” exists in which New York’s criminal impersonation statute has been interpreted as extending “to the kind of abstract and amorphous benefits and injuries alleged here.”

 An appendix attached to Mr. Kuby’s reply contains a letter, dated June 3, 2009, from University of Chicago counsel to Lawrence Schiffman’s principal co-complainant Robert Cargill, informing him that his demands that the University remove from its website an article by Professor Norman Golb were perceived as “threats of nuisance litigation,” and urging him to “respond to Professor Golb openly and on the merits, rather than attempting to silence academic commentary and criticism through legal posturing.”